Think you are good at picking stocks?

 Despite all this, most PROFESSIONALLY TRAINED AND PAID INSTITUTIONAL INVESTORS fail to beat the S&P 500 over the short term, and they do even worse in the long term.

 What does that tell you?

-Statistically, it makes MORE SENSE to let your money ride randomly in the stock market (S&P 500 Index) then to guess which small portion of mutual fund managers will beat the market.
+Statistically, it makes MORE SENSE to let your money ride randomly in the stock market (S&P 500 Index) then to guess which small portion of mutual fund managers will do a better job picking stocks themselves that beat the market.

 Those few managers that do better than the S&P 500 over the short term are probably doing so based on luck.
 A small amount of traders will beat the market based on luck.
 Their strategy happens to correlate with what the stock market ends up doing.

 Don’t mistake this for clairvoyance.
 They are not actually wizards.

 This luck balances out over the long term.
 The truly random nature of the market eventually takes that money back, and they lose ground to the S&P 500.

 It’s the same way you can make money in blackjack over the short term, think you are awesome, and then keep playing and end up in the negative.

 When you play blackjack over the short term, you can sometimes have an extreme run of luck and double or triple your money.
 It’s a pretty awesome feeling.
 I’ve done it.
 I’m that good!!!

 HOWEVER, if you play blackjack over a long enough period of time, it is a mathematical certainty that you will eventually lose money!!!!